surf-visualization/blospray/readme.md

 * BLOSPRAY is only being developed on Linux at the moment, on other platforms it might only work after some tweaks

-* At some point BLOSPRAY needs to be turned in a real add-on

 * All rendering is done on the CPU, because, well ... it's OSPRay ;-)

-* Command-line (batch) rendering isn't supported in a nice way yet, so the lifetime of the BLOSPRAY server needs to be managed manually.
+* Command-line (batch) rendering isn't supported in a nice way yet, as the lifetime of the BLOSPRAY server needs to be managed manually.

 ## Dependencies